yy438563755/openp2p_for_openharmony/README.md

 A community **OpenHarmony / HarmonyOS NEXT** client for [OpenP2P](https://github.com/openp2p-cn/openp2p): token login, in-app console WebView, and SD-WAN via `VpnExtensionAbility`.
 This is **not** an official OpenP2P app.
 The P2P core remains upstream Go (`libopenp2p.so`); this repo adds ArkTS UI, a NAPI `dlopen` bridge, and TUN plumbing.

 Build two products from the same tree: `default` (OpenHarmony API 20) and `harmonyos` (HarmonyOS 6.0 / API 20).
-Place `libopenp2p.so` at `entry/libs/arm64-v8a/`, configure signing in DevEco, then assemble.
-VPN depends on the OS image; some boards and commercial HarmonyOS builds block third-party VPN extensions.
+Place `libopenp2p.so` at `entry/libs/arm64-v8a/`, configure signing in DevEco, then assemble. **OpenHarmony is currently unsupported** because of an OS bug/missing third-party VPN (`VpnExtensionAbility` / TUN); use HarmonyOS NEXT for a working SD-WAN path.
+Commercial HarmonyOS builds may still restrict `MANAGE_VPN`.
 Licensed under MIT.
 Do not use this software for illegal purposes.